 — Sell in 2021: You need to move.

 — Wait to sell: You just refinanced.

-— Wait to sell: You’re worried about job stability.
+— Wait to sell: You’re worried about affording your next purchase.

-Especially if you live in a city where home prices were climbing fast and bidding wars were common in recent years, homes at entry-level prices — often purchased by first-time homebuyers — are likely to still see buyer activity through the rest of the year.
+Especially if you live in a place where home prices are climbing fast and bidding wars are common, homes at entry-level prices — often purchased by first-time homebuyers — are likely to see plenty of buyer activity through the rest of the year.

 The price range that’s considered entry level depends on where you live — typically it’s considered the lower third of home sale prices for an area.

 Danielle Hale, chief economist for realtor.com, explains that the lack of available homes on the market creates opportunities for sellers to benefit from eager buyers, possible multiple purchase offers and rising prices.

 “Anyone who’s looking to sell, even if they get slightly below asking, is going to get a healthy sale price,” Hale says.

 If you need to move for any reason, it’s still possible to sell your home and find a new one.
 The need to move isn’t always positive, though.
 If you lost your job, you may be worried about your ability to continue to pay your mortgage.
 If that’s the case, selling may be a valid option.

 If you’re in a market seeing fast home sales, the lack of inventory can help your home sell.
 By realtor.com’s predictions, a well-priced home, or one that establishes an asking price on par with its market value, will sell quickly while inventory remains low.
 “Demand has stepped back slightly from the really high levels that we saw this fall, but it’s still going to be fairly robust (in 2021),” Hale says.